libp2p/specs/pubsub/gossipsub/partial-messages.md

 Nodes SHOULD assume a `PartialIWANT` implies a `IDONTWANT` for the full message.

-### PartialIDONTWANT

-PartialIDONTWANT serves to cancel any and all pending `PartialIWANTs`.

-Implementations SHOULD NOT send a `PartialIHAVE` to a peer with parts that the peer has previously signaled disinterest for with a `PartialIDONTWANT`.

 ### PartialIHAVE

 A `PartialIHAVE` allows nodes to signal HAVE information before receiving all